 One of the best cheap synthesizers that certainly doesn’t suck and it also just looks really cool too!

-This is not just a smaller version of the Minilogue, but one of the best cheap synthesizers you can get hold of thanks to its versatility and flexibility.
+With a redesigned envelope section, modulation routing and a filter with powerful low-end punch, the Monologue is an incredibly handy tool and most certainly one of the best cheap synthesizers you can get hold of thanks to its versatility and flexibility.

 When it was originally introduced back in 1976 the Yamaha CS-80 was relied upon by everyone from Stevie Wonder to the likes of Michael Jackson and Vangelis – famed for creating the original Blade Runner soundtrack.
 Although an original CS-80 will likely set you back a small fortune, the new, modern update in the form of the Yamaha reface CS Analogue Synthesizer builds on the success of its predecessor and packs in all the functionality and classic sounds that made the original so revered.

 This highly portable and very cheap synthesizer can be powered by the included AC adaptor or via six “AA” batteries, and considering it costs just over £200, it makes a great option for musicians on the move and those who want high quality sounds on a budget.
 It’s a 37 key, 3 octave mini keyboard and polyphonic tone generator packed with 8 voices and 5 oscillator types including multi saw, pulse, oscillator sync, ring modulation and frequency modulation.
 This means you have a huge amount of digital and analogue sounds at your disposal, all of which can be manipulated and sculpted by the extremely hard-wearing sliders which are designed to withstand years of (ab)use!
 In addition, you can also connect your Yamaha Reface CS to your iPhone and iPad via the free reface iOS app which allows you to create music anywhere and enjoy more sounds and functionality.